Culture of Eastern Arabia: Cuisine

-Due to the seafaring nature of the Arabs along the eastern Arabian coast, seafood forms the major part of the cuisine of the region.
-Camel meat and milk also forms a basic staple for all the population, most prominently for bedouins who used to usually breed and sell camels to the rest of the population.
+Due to the seafaring nature of the Arabs along the Eastern Arabian coast, seafood forms the major part of the cuisine of the region.
+Camel meat and milk also form a basic staple for all the population, most prominently for bedouins who commonly used to breed and sell camels to the rest of the population.
 Dates are usually consumed as snacks in between meals or offered to guests alongside Arabic coffee in the majlis.
 Other basic meals are rice and meat, chicken, and strained yogurt.
-Seafood diet is various with multiple ways to prepare fish for consumption.
-Squids, oysters, crabs, as well as shrimps all form basic staple food for the coastal Arabs.
+The local Seafood diet is varied, with multiple ways to prepare fish for consumption.
+Squids, oysters, crabs and shrimps are all basic staple foods for the coastal Arabs.
 Harees is also a popular dish in the majority of eastern Arabian households.

 Dress

-The dress of the region includes long Thobe for men.
-This is also called Dishdasha in Iraq, Kuwait, Bahrain and Oman.
-Also a Bisht and Ghutra.
+The dress of the region includes a long Thobe for men, which is called a "Dishdasha" in southern Iraq, Kuwait, Bahrain and Oman, while in the United Arab Emirates it is called a "Kandoora".
+Is is also a Bisht and Ghutra.
+These thobes differ in the different countries, with the collar seeing most differences between the different versions.

 Transport

-Traditional transport in the region includes boats such as Dhows and Abras.
+Traditional transportation in the region includes boats such as dhows and abras.